Rajendra0304/CODSOFT-JAVA/README.md

 ### Summary
 This code sets up a simple number guessing game where the player has to guess a randomly generated number between 1 and 100.
 The player has up to 5 attempts to guess the number correctly.
 The game provides feedback after each guess and allows the player to start a new game after either winning or using up all attempts.
 The GUI components and event handling are managed using Java Swing, providing a graphical interface for the game.

+#StudentGrade
+The provided Java code implements a Student Grade Calculator using the Swing library for the graphical user interface (GUI).
+Below is a detailed explanation of the code:

+### Class Structure and Initialization

+**Class Definition**:
+- `public class StudentGrade extends JFrame`:
+  - Extends `JFrame` to create a main window for the application.

+### GUI Components and Layout

+**Fields**:
+- `private JLabel totalMarksLabel;`: Label to display the total marks.
+- `private JLabel averagePercentageLabel;`: Label to display the average percentage.
+- `private JLabel gradeLabel;`: Label to display the grade.
+- `private JTextField numSubjectsField;`: Text field to enter the number of subjects.
+- `private JButton calculateButton;`: Button to trigger the grade calculation.

+**Constructor**:
+- `public StudentGrade()`:
+  - Sets the title of the window to "Student Grade Calculator".
+  - Sets the window size to 400x200 pixels.
+  - Sets the default close operation to exit the application when the window is closed.
+  - Centers the window on the screen.
+  - Initializes and sets up the layout of GUI components using `GridBagLayout`.
+  - Adds action listener to the `calculateButton` to handle button click events.

+**Layout Details**:
+- A `JPanel` with `GridBagLayout` is used to organize the components.
+- `GridBagConstraints` are used to specify the position and layout behavior of each component.
+- Labels and text fields are added to the panel with appropriate constraints to create a user-friendly interface.

+### Event Handling

+**Action Listener**:
+- `calculateButton.addActionListener(new ActionListener() {...})`:
+  - An anonymous inner class implements the `ActionListener` interface.
+  - The `actionPerformed` method calls the `calculateGrade()` method when the button is clicked.

+### Grade Calculation Logic

+**calculateGrade Method**:
+- `private void calculateGrade()`:
+  - Reads the number of subjects from `numSubjectsField`.
+  - Initializes `totalMarks` to 0.
+  - Uses a for-loop to prompt the user to enter marks for each subject using `JOptionPane.showInputDialog`.
+  - Validates the entered marks to ensure they are between 0 and 100.
+  - Accumulates the total marks.
+  - Calculates the average percentage.
+  - Calls `calculateGrade(averagePercentage)` to determine the grade based on the average percentage.
+  - Updates the labels (`totalMarksLabel`, `averagePercentageLabel`, `gradeLabel`) with the calculated values.
+  - Catches `NumberFormatException` to handle invalid input for the number of subjects and displays an error message.

+**calculateGrade Method** (Overloaded):
+- `private String calculateGrade(double averagePercentage)`:
+  - Determines the grade based on the average percentage using conditional statements.
+  - Returns the corresponding grade as a string:
+    - `A` for 90% and above.
+    - `B` for 80% and above.
+    - `C` for 70% and above.
+    - `D` for 60% and above.
+    - `E` for 40% and above.
+    - `F` for below 40%.

+### Main Method

+**Main Method**:
+- `public static void main(String[] args)`:
+  - Uses `SwingUtilities.invokeLater` to ensure that the GUI creation and updates are done on the Event Dispatch Thread.
+  - Creates an instance of `StudentGrade` to start the application.

+### Summary
+This code creates a simple GUI application to calculate and display the total marks, average percentage, and grade for a student based on marks entered for multiple subjects.
+The GUI includes input fields for the number of subjects, buttons to trigger calculations, and labels to display results.
+The application validates user input, performs necessary calculations, and updates the GUI with results, providing a user-friendly experience.